Security-International-Group/HARDN/docs/hardn-tools.md

 - Always run these tools as root/sudo
 - Review firewall rules after enabling UFW
-- Some tools may impact system performance (ClamAV, Suricata)
+- Some tools may impact system performance (ClamAV)
 - Configure tools appropriately for your environment
 - Regular updates are crucial (virus definitions, IDS rules, etc.)